 Submit appointees to University committees where student representation is requested by the University with approval by a majority vote at the next Senate meeting.

-Appoint a member of the Senate to represent the student body at Bowling Green City Commission meetings.

 Administer the oath of office to the officers and members of the Senate in the absence of a Justice of the Judicial Council.

 Make executive decisions deemed necessary when the Senate is not in session.